dalenewman/Cfg-NET/README.md

 /* EVERYTHING IS AWESOME!!! */
 </code></pre>

-An error means the configuration is invalid.
-A warning is something you ought to address, but could ignore (probably...).
+By convention, an error means the configuration is invalid.
+A warning is something you ought to address, but the program should still work.

 By collecting multiple errors and warnings, you can report them to an end-user